 Conversely, good employees are invaluable, which is why you should assure your core team that you will stand by them through the crisis.
-That the business can go into the red this year (and hopefully every business has reserves or a line of credit to make this assurance) if need be in order to keep the team together.
+That the business can go into the red this year (and hopefully, every business has cash reserves or a line of credit to make this assurance) if need be to keep the team together.

-Did we ever think that at the beginning of the year 2020 the world would be hit with a global pandemic the likes of which we are seeing now?
-No. But recessions and extreme economic downturns have happened before and there are businesses that thrived in the face of all uncertainty.
+Did we ever think the world would be hit by a global pandemic and subsequent war?
+No. But recessions and extreme economic downturns aren’t new.
+Some businesses have thrived in the face of adversity.

-It does not have to take unlimited financial resources.
-It just takes proper strategy, an offensive posture, and an expansionary mindset.
+Marketing in a recession does not take unlimited financial resources.
+It just requires intimate knowledge of the digital landscape, a smart marketing budget, and business strategy, as well as an offensive posture and an expansionary mindset.

-Remember that people everywhere — including your customer or client base—still rely on you to provide them with the goods and services they need during this recession.
+Remember that people everywhere — including your customer or client base—still rely on you to provide them with the goods and services they’ve always needed.
 Be there for them.
 Let them know you are still here and with better products, services, and customer care than ever.
-We are here for our clients and team members in this exact same way.
+We are here for our clients and team members in this same way.